Wyss/mauve-py/README.md

 # mauve-py
-Python wrappers for progressive mauve genome aligner
+Python wrappers for a fork of progressiveMauve multiple genome aligner

 mauve-py is particularly suited to mapping modified synthetic genomes back to a reference genome and includes features to aid in the "healing" of the mapping that the progressive mauve binaries miss

-See [mauveAligner](http://asap.ahabs.wisc.edu/software/mauve/overview.html) for original source.
+See [mauve alignment](http://asap.ahabs.wisc.edu/software/mauve/overview.html) for original source.
 The Mauve License is GPLv2.

 Please cite progressive mauve: